Strategy Guide for FanDuel DFS NHL

 STEP 3: Start with the goalie | FanDuel NHL Strategy

 When appropriate, go for the stud goalie.
 Choosing the right goalie can be an essential aspect of a winning lineup.
-Though there are exceptions, in most cases a goalie can account for up to 20% of your lineup’s total point production.
+Though there are exceptions, in most cases a goalie can account for up to 20 percent of your lineup’s total point production.
 Therefore, it’s important to choose wisely.

 Consider the scoring system when approaching goalie selection.
 A win is 12 points, and each save is 0.8 points.
 Though each goal against costs you four points, if you choose a strong goalie on a team favored to win, chances are you should get a solid 20-25 points out of your netminder.
 There are some instances in which a strong goalie may not face as many shots and therefore won’t earn as many points, but when it comes down to it, the W is the most important thing to consider.
 Just make sure it won’t be a 7-6 barn-burner, in which case either goalie will damage your lineup’s chances.